 First we create a detailed narrative report with digital pictures specifically for your house.
 We begin by describing each component of the interior and exterior of the house including the mechanical systems.

-Then, if problems are found with any of the parts, we clearly describe what the problem is, what the significance of the problem is and what you should do about it.
+Then, if problems are found with any of the parts, we clearly describe what the problem is, what the potential ramifications could be if left unaddressed, and what the next recommended course of action should be.

-Finally, we direct you to the exact paragraph in the 400-page Homexam® reference manual for more in-depth information and maintenance tips.
-The Homexam® is a valuable homeowner’s resource that you’ll use many times during your ownership.
+Finally, we include, for your reference, the How To Operate Your Home® manual for more in-depth information and maintenance tips.
+This book is a valuable homeowner’s resource that you’ll use many times during your ownership.

 3 Types of Reports